Ambrevar/dotfiles/README.md

 ediff: diff with Emacs.

-einfo: info viewer with Emacs
+einfo: info viewer with Emacs.

-formatc: wrapper for 'indent' to prettify C source code.
+elisp: Emacs Lisp interpreter using Emacs.

+extract: simple tar wrapper to extract archives.
+Atool should be preferred if available.

 git-*: some git helper functions for sync and so on.

 homeinit: initialize a new home configuration, i.e. get needed files, create symlinks, etc.

+hsync: hierarchy synchronizer.
+Can prove very handy to sync large audio/video folders.

+imagemount: an CDEmu/fuseiso wrapper that creates/deletes virtual drives automatically.

+mover: move and merge folder into destination.

 netinit: network setup.
 Works with wpa_supplicant.
 May replace any network manager.

+pacsize: print pacman package size.

 pdf*: PDF manipulation, e.g. extract pages, compress, resize to A4.